gandharkulkarni/compression_detection/README.md

     Post-Probing Phase
     ==================
-    The client sleeps for 5 seconds before server completes the computation and initiates a TCP socket and associates it with a port.
+    The client sleeps for 2 seconds before server completes the computation and initiates a TCP socket and associates it with a port.
+(If server computation is not completed, may have to increase the sleep interval)
     The client then establishes a connection with the server, who, after accepting the connection from the client, shares the finding about network compression back to the client.
 The client displays the results of the investigation (whether network compression was detected or not) and connection is terminated.